 Implementation: The Conservation Zone (CZ) line is adjusted based on the accreting and eroding dunes regularly and where routine beach driving occurs.
 The CZ boundary is established by measuring the distance from the seaward edge of permanent line of dune vegetation, toe of dune or armoring structure (i.e. seawall, revetment, etc.) to the required length.
-As specified in the condition above the width of the CZ varies depending on the beach location.
+As specified in the condition above the width of the CZ varies depending on the location of the beach.